arunabhdas/homecontrol/README.md

 homecontrol
 ==========

-HomeControl is a project for demonstrating control of home appliances
+HomeControl is an app for controlling of home appliances using HomeKit

 Screenshots
 -----------